TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          resource

    Description
-         Inserts a stylesheet (just like the .stylesheet property) by allows to setting up more than a single stylesheet, because you can enter files in an array.
+         Inserts a stylesheet (just like the .stylesheet property), but allows setting up more than a single stylesheet, because you can enter files in an array.